 African American Speakers Leading The Way

-It’s no secret that 2020 has shed light on the consistent racial injustices against African Americans that are still prevalent in today’s society.
+It’s no secret that the past few years have shed light on the consistent racial injustices against African Americans that are still prevalent in today’s society.
 As the world becomes more aware of the systematic oppression that lingers in our everyday lives, it’s important to understand the vital role that the African American community plays in our nation and that Black Lives Matter (BLM).

 From Black inventors (like the inventor of the traffic light, ironing board, and microphone), to social activists who fought for civil rights of Black and Brown people in America; Black people have always been an essential part of the economic and social shaping of our country.